Corporate Social Responsibility Examples from Electronic Arts, Mastercard & TIAA

-Not long ago, many corporations saw investing in social good as a nonessential or “nice to have” and that it wouldn’t affect business one way or another.
+Not long ago, many corporations saw investing in corporate social responsibility (CSR) as a nonessential or “nice to have” and that it wouldn’t affect business one way or another.
 However, there has been a monumental shift in this thinking and in the way organizations conduct business because of Corporate Social Responsibility (CSR).

 Many organizations now recognize that investing in impact needs to be a business priority but are still figuring out how to do this successfully and where to start.
-So, what are the best corporate social responsibility examples that business can put into practice?
+Corporate social responsibility allows organizations to use their strengthens to directly impact communities and utilize every part of the business to further its philanthropic goals So, what are the best corporate social responsibility examples that businesses can put into practice?

-Recently, EVERFI spoke with three social impact leaders, Jarian Kerekes (Director of Corporate Social Responsibility, TIAA), Julie Wynn (Global Partner Solutions, Electronic Arts), and Mercedes Garcia (Community Relations, Global Policy Affairs, Mastercard) who shared insights and tips for investing in impact and kicking off a CSR initiative.
+Recently, EVERFI spoke with three social impact leaders, Jarian Kerekes (Director of Corporate Social Responsibility, TIAA), Julie Wynn (Global Partner Solutions, Electronic Arts), and Mercedes Garcia (Community Relations, Global Policy Affairs, Mastercard) who shared insights and tips for investing in impact and kicking off a corporate social responsibility Initiative.

-Below are three corporate social responsibility examples from the discussion on how to jumpstart creating an effective social responsibility strategy.
+Below are three corporate social responsibility examples from the discussion on how to jumpstart creating effective corporate social responsibility initiatives.

-Apply Company Core Values to Social Responsibility Initiatives
+Apply Company Core Values to Corporate Social Responsibility Initiatives

-Before organizations develop social responsibility initiatives plans for their communities, it’s necessary to determine how the company’s core values will impact outreach.
+Before organizations develop corporate social responsibility initiatives with their communities, it’s necessary to determine how the company’s core values will impact outreach.
 This will advise goal-setting.

 For example, a priority for Mastercard is to “address the needs of millions of people around the world who remain excluded from the financial mainstream,” says Garcia.
 From that core value, they conceived their Master Your Card community empowerment program, leveraging education and technology to bolster financial inclusion for underserved communities.

-Organizations should encourage employees to embrace the company’s core values by making volunteer work convenient (such as volunteer paid time off) and even incentivizing their participation in CSR programs.
+Organizations should encourage employees to embrace the company’s core values by making volunteer work convenient (such as volunteer paid time off) and even incentivizing their participation in CSR initiatives.